piotrgradzinski/python_20230422/homework/session_1.md

 Write a program that will ask a user for the lengths of the sides of a triangle.
 Check if it's possible to create a triangle from those lengths and if so, calculate the area of the triangle.

-To calculate squre root use:
+To calculate square root use:
 ```
 import math